kamazeuci/kodi-movie-preparer/README.md

     * The Elephants Dream (2006) [Johhny.Bravo.HD.1080] ===> The Elephants Dream (2006)
     * Tetris_2010_by_super_duper_and_his_4_boys ===> Tetris (2010)

  And that's it.
 Pretty simple, no?
 But as it turns out it solves most the mess in movie folders.
+Anyway, the script is exhaustively commented so with a minimum coding knowledge you should be able to make it fit your specific need.
+If so, Please DO share here!

  ### What this script does not do